 So you’ve done your research and found the company to ship your car, what’s next?
 Now it’s time to prepare your vehicle for transport.
 Preparation of your auto is fundamental in ensuring a smooth car transport experience for you and for our carriers.
 With proper preparation you minimize the risk of damage to your auto and prevent any additional costs that may occur.
-We’ve put together the following information and advice to prepare your auto for transport.
+We’ve put together the following information and advice to prepare vehicle for transport.

 No one knows your vehicle better than you.
 You’re the first to know about any scratches, dings and dents on your car when they happen.
 Noting all pre-existing damage on your auto will make it easier for you and carrier to identify new damage on your auto if it may occur.